joyeusenoelle/GuideToMastodon/README.md

 That said, in general, your admin will only look over the toots you've marked Private if they have reason to believe harassment or illicit dealings are going on.
 Make sure you trust your admin to act like this, and if you don't, it might be time to look for another instance.

 **As a general rule, if an application you're using isn't [peer-to-peer](https://en.wikipedia.org/wiki/Peer-to-peer) and relies on an intermediary like a server, the information you're sending isn't secure unless you take extra steps outside the application to secure it.**

+## What happens when someone follows me?

+If someone follows you, you incur a life debt to that person.
+You will be required to lay down your life for that person when they need it.
+Once you've done so, they will unfollow you and, if you survived, you are free to go about your life normally.

 ## What if I go over the character limit?